Spiral Knights: Weapons

 There are many different types of weapons that players can use in Spiral Knights.
 Some weapons are better for close combat, while others are better for long-range combat.
 There are also different types of weapons and damage types that players can use depending on their combat needs.
 Each type of weapon has its own unique advantages and disadvantages.
 For example, bombs are great for dealing damage to large groups of enemies, but they have a limited range and can be difficult to aim.
 Swords are quick and deadly, but they require getting up close to enemies, which can be hazardous for your health.
 Guns are a preferred option depending on the enemies you are fighting since they can combine distance with balanced damage.

 Damage types

 Each weapon has a type of damage.
-They include normal, elemental, piecing, and shadow damage types.
+They include normal, elemental, piercing, and shadow damage types.
 A weapon can use a single damage type or a dual damage type.
 Choose your damage type based on the weakness of the enemies you are facing.